How Retargeting Links Can Expand Your Marketing Reach

 #3 You’re an Agency Promoting a Clients Site

 I guess this is a common gripe in many agencies:

 A client wants you to increase their web traffic and conversions but…

-- You want to display ads to drive higher brand awareness to visitors who viewed the homepage.
+- You want to display ads to drive higher brand awareness among visitors who viewed the homepage.

 - Be even more specific to those who viewed a particular product, and

-- Display highly specialized ads to people who have abandoned the shopping cart.
+- Display highly specialized ads to people who have abandoned their shopping cart.